FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/prereqs_overview/preinstall_win.md

 ## Service mode prerequisites

-Note the following prerequisites and limitations when installing <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> in service mode.
+Note the following prerequisites and limitations when installing {{< TransferCFT/componentlongname  >}} in service mode.

--   If you install <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> in service mode, to launch the service on a specific account you must grant that user service rights to log in.
+-   If you install {{< TransferCFT/componentlongname >}} in service mode, to launch the service on a specific account you must grant that user service rights to log in.
     To grant this right, navigate to **Administrative Tools > Local Security Policy > Local Management > Local Policies**, and select **User Rights Assignment**.
 Then grant the user **Logon as a Service**.
--   If you install <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span>in service mode but want to launch the service on a Local System Account, be aware that you cannot start Transfer CFT from the Copilot UI.
+-   If you install {{< TransferCFT/componentlongname >}}in service mode but want to launch the service on a Local System Account, be aware that you cannot start Transfer CFT from the Copilot UI.
 -   See also, <a href="../../n_active_active/shared_file_prereq_win" class="MCXref xref">Shared file system prerequisites</a>.

 ## Using a mapped drive